apollodaniel/todo_tool/README.md

 # Todo Tool rs

-A user-friendly cli tool to organize your todo, made with Rust, Ratatui, and Sqlite3.
+A user-friendly cli tool to organize your todo, made with Rust, Ratatui, and Sqlite3.<br><br>
+This tool is based on my other project made for command line using arguments.<br>
+It can be found [here](https://github.com/apollodaniel/todo_rs)

 ### Preview
 ![preview](images/print_001.png)